 The module aims to:

-• enable students to identify and understand the cognitive, sensory, psychological, ethical and social factors that are entailed in relationships with objects and environments;
+• enable you to identify and understand the cognitive, sensory, psychological, ethical and social factors that are entailed in relationships with objects and environments;

-• engage students with theories about human/ environmental relationships;
+• engage you with theories about human/ environmental relationships;

-• equip students to research and analyse the impact of existing or proposed designs on people and communities;
+• equip you to research and analyse the impact of existing or proposed designs on people and communities;

-• provide students with the opportunity to design a collaborative, human-centred design research process;
+• provide you with the opportunity to design a collaborative, human-centred design research process;

 • test understanding of the issues and abilities in design research in practice and present process and outcomes convincingly.

 The creative industry in the UK is huge and about half of all those involved in the design sector work in London.
-Located in the creative hub of the East End, the Cass offers excellent opportunities for students and professionals to showcase cutting-edge design within related industries and venues.
+Located in the creative hub of the East End, our School of Art, Architecture and Design offers excellent opportunities for students and professionals to showcase cutting-edge design within related industries and venues.
 Through work placement and live projects, you will create design projects that are commercially and creatively relevant to global consumer markets.

 Typical career opportunities include consultant designers, in-house designers in manufacturing companies, bespoke furniture designers, production facility managers/consultants, freelance designers for multinational corporations, industrial and interior designers, and design management.